 Walt Johnson

-After Katrina, I was lucky to be able to help with the Louisiana Episcopal Diocese’s project to rehab flooded houses, and also to build Habitat-like houses for folks in Mid-City.
+After Katrina, I was lucky to help with the Louisiana Episcopal Diocese’s project to rehab flooded houses and build Habitat-like houses for folks in Mid-City.

-Driving down from Maryland, I saw the miles of devastation along the way.
+Driving down from Maryland, I saw the miles of devastation.
 A bunch of us camped out on the third floor of a diocesan building on St. Charles Ave. with cots and mattresses on the floor.

 One night, a co-worker and I visited a restaurant on Magazine Street.
 As we walked into the restaurant, a panhandler asked for a handout.
 “Not now,” I told him.
 I intended to order a meal for him inside.